 Nissan Z Overview

-Employing a wonderfully strong yet smooth 3.7-liter V6, the Nissan Z delivers quick acceleration and respectable fuel economy.
+Employing a wonderfully strong and smooth 3.7-liter V6, the Nissan Z delivers quick acceleration and respectable fuel economy.
 The six-speed manual is a bit notchy but easy to use, and it can match revs on downshifts.
 Handling is very agile, with quick steering and lots of grip, but somehow the car isn't as engaging to drive as one would expect.
 The ride is very stiff and choppy, and road and tire noise are constant.
 The Z's well-finished interior is cramped, and visibility is lousy.
-A convertible and stiffer, higher-performance NISMO versions are available.
+Convertible and stiffer-riding, higher-performance NISMO versions are available.
 Changes for 2015 include standard Bluetooth and revised suspension tuning.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).